• Home

 2. Talent Acquisition Specialist

-Roles & Responsibilities: Handle end-to-end recruitment including sourcing, screening, interviewing, onboarding, and employer branding.
-Design hiring strategies for startups, corporates, and large-scale recruitment drives.
+Roles & Responsibilities: Handle end-to-end recruitment processes, including sourcing, screening, interviewing, onboarding, and employer branding.
+Design and implement hiring strategies for startups, corporates, and large-scale recruitment drives, which are common responsibilities in many jobs after MBA HR.

-Skills Required: Recruitment strategies, networking, communication, ATS software proficiency, negotiation, and talent sourcing.
+Skills Required: Recruitment strategy, networking, communication, ATS software proficiency, negotiation, and talent sourcing are essential for professionals exploring MBA HR career options.

 Average Salary Range in India: ₹4-9 LPA